brunopk/awesomeproject/README.md

 ## Throubleshoting

 Sometimes firewall can block connections to the Metro server.
-Try running it on different port (default port is 8081):
+Try running it on different port (default is 8081):

 `npx react-native run-android --port=8082`